dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1217: Private property rights must recognize societal needs.
+### T1217: Private property rights are important for economic development.

 |Support|
 |---|